Ian144/Ian144.github.io/scratch.md

 - Unexpected fields for a given msg type are detected
 - Fields which may contain field or tag-value separators, such as RawData

-## Codesize FsFIX vs QuickfixN

-    NOTE TO SELF - THIS MAY NOT BE BEING FAIR TO QUICKFIX, as FsFIX WILL REQUIRE Make<MSGNAME> TO HAVE THE SAME CONVENIENCE WHICH MEANS ADDING

-    quickfixN message definitions: 14.4MB in 94 files quickfixN message definitions:
-    quickfixN field definitions: 647kb non comment bytes in 1 file (seems to be a single file for all FIX versions, 999 fields)

-    Fix44.Messages.fs: 87.2kb
-    FsFix field definitions FIX4.4 only: 117kb in 1 file (for FIX4.4 only 900 fields, 916 before len+data merge )